Orpheus and Eurydice (Virgil)

 amplius obiectam passus trānsīre palūdem.

 He comforts his aching heart with a hollow shell, singing of you, sweet wife, on the lonely shore by himself, of you at day rise, of you at its fall.
-He even entered the jaws of Taenarus, the lofty entrance to Dis and the grove murky with dark fear, and approached the Shades and their fearful king and hearts no human prayers can soften.
-His song stirred bodiless souls who made their way from the depths of Erebus and so too phantoms of those deprived of light, as many as the thousands of birds that shelter among leaves when evening or a wintry downpour drives them from the hills – mothers and men and figures of great-hearted heroes, boys, unmarried girls, youths placed on pyres before the eyes of their parents.
-These the black mud and ugly reeds of Cocytus and unpleasant swamp with its sluggish water hold within, and the Styx encloses, nine times encircling.
-Why, the very homes of Death and innermost chambers and Furies with blue snakes entwined in their hair and Cerberus three jaws agape just stood there, and the wheel of Ixion stopped in the wind.
+He even entered the jaws of Taenarus, the deep entrance to Dis and the grove murky with dark fear, and approached the Shades and their fearful king and hearts no human prayers can soften.
+His song stirred bodiless souls who made their way from the depths of Erebus and so too phantoms of those deprived of light, as many as the thousands of birds that shelter among leaves when evening or a wintry downpour drives them from the hills – mothers and men and figures of great-hearted heroes done with life, boys, unmarried girls, youths placed on pyres before the eyes of their parents.
+These the black mud and ugly reeds of the Cocytus and the repulsive swamp with its sluggish water hold within, and the Styx encloses, nine times encircling.
+Why, the very homes of Death and innermost chambers and Furies with blue snakes entwined in their hair were astonished, and Cerberus held his three mouths agape, and the wheel of Ixion stopped in the wind.

-Now Orpheus was retracing his steps, avoiding all mishap, and Eurydice, now given back to him, was approaching the air above, a few steps behind (Proserpina had set this condition), when a sudden moment of madness caught the loving husband unawares – forgivable for sure, if the Shades knew how to forgive.
-He stopped, and almost there in daylight, thoughtless, oh no, his resolve undone, he looked back.
-At that moment all his effort was wasted and the terms of the cruel tyrant unravelled.
+Now Orpheus was retracing his steps, avoiding all mishap, and Eurydice, who’d been restored to him, was approaching the air above, a few steps behind (Proserpina had set this condition), when a sudden moment of madness caught the loving husband unawares – forgivable for sure, if the Shades knew how to forgive.
+He stopped, heedless of his wife Eurydice now close to the light of day – oh no! – his resolve undone, he looked back.
+At that moment all his effort was wasted and the agreement with the cruel tyrant broken.
 Three times thunder roared around the pools of Avernus.
 ‘What is this madness,’ she cries, ‘that has undone both you, Orpheus, and myself, poor wretch that I am?
-See, cruel fates summon me back again, and sleep buries my swimming eyes.
-Now farewell: I am borne by all-enveloping darkness, my failing hands reach towards you – ah! – not yours now.’
+See, the cruel fates summon me back again, and sleep buries my swimming eyes.
+Now farewell: I am taken by all-enveloping darkness, as I reach my failing hands towards you – ah! – not yours now.’
 She spoke, and in that instant fled the other way, out of his sight, just as smoke fades into thin air.
 She saw him no more, though he clutched vainly at shadows, anxious to say much; nor did the ferryman of Orcus allow him another passage over the swamp that stood in his way.

 Virgil, Georgics 4.464-503